-Karen’s also one of the country’s hardest working live performers.
-From the release of Far From Paradise up until the standstill of 2020, Karen and her band spent nearly every weekend travelling the east coast of Australia, appearing at Woodford Folk Festival, Queenscliff Music Festival and Bello Winter Music and supporting icons such as Jimmy Barnes and Gregory Porter.
+Karen’s also one of the country’s hardest-working live performers.
+From the release of Far From Paradise up until the standstill of 2020, Karen and her band spent nearly every weekend traveling the east coast of Australia, appearing at Woodford Folk Festival, Queenscliff Music Festival and Bello Winter Music and supporting icons such as Jimmy Barnes and Gregory Porter.
 2022 has been another epic festival year for Karen – performing at WOMAD and Blues on Broadbeach.

-“Audiences receive these new originals really well, which gives me even more confidence to know that it’s good,” Karen says.
+“Audiences receive these new originals really well, which gives me even more confidence to know that it’s great,” says Karen.

 Karen’s latest originals take a more comprehensive trip through the potentialities of blues music than Far From Paradise, while also providing a candid expression of her personal identity.